[Updated: August 2, 2019]

 Ensure your launch doesn't coincide with any major holidays, events, natural disasters, or big news.
 For example, if you hear that tech giant Apple is poised to launch a new product at the same time as your tech startup, then it's time to rework your timing.

-Whether you go it alone or use an experienced PR firm that helps B2B startups, PR can make a big difference in the success of your startup.
+Whether you go it alone or use an experienced PR agency for startups, PR can make a big difference in the success of your startup.
 Use these PR strategies for startups to grow your business and get killer exposure for your brand.

 Handpicked Related Content